A balance sheet tells a story of a company’s financial health—a tale of assets, liabilities, and the missing chapters of overlooked value.

 1. Intangible Assets: The Invisible Gems

 Besides physical things like buildings or machines, there’s something else valuable in your business: intangible assets.
 You can’t hold these things—like patents, brand recognition, or loyal customers.
-They’re what make your business special
+They’re what makes your company unique.

 Intangible Assets: The Invisible Gems